 It’s not just the home that you need to keep in mind, but the people who occupy that home.
-For instance, if you have small children, then purchasing a huge dog with an excitable temperament (such as a greyhound which is long and very bouncy, active dogs), may not be suitable.
+For instance, if you have small children, then purchasing a huge dog with an excitable temperament (such as a greyhound which is a long and very bouncy, active dog), may not be suitable.

-It might be that you and a partner find yourself working at all hours of the day, in which case a dog that needs to be exercised constantly is not a good match for you (such as a husky which are the ultimate working dogs).
+It might be that you and a partner find yourself working at all hours of the day, in which case a dog that needs to be exercised constantly is not a good match for you (such as a husky which is the ultimate working dog).
 Additionally, that kind of arrangement of leaving a dog alone for hours every single day is cruel and you should consider that if this is the home setup you have.

 Often, dogs like golden retrievers, spaniels, and labradors have family-friendly temperaments even if they’re a little silly.
 There are many more species too, so be sure you:

 All dog breeds have their own idiosyncrasies and behavioral norms that are worth keeping in mind when selecting one.
 For instance, spaniels have generally been bred to have short noses, which can lead them to struggle breathing over time and may require additional medical intervention to help them.